Everything you need to know about Montréal’s Formula 1 2026 Grand Prix

 If Gatsby threw an F1 party, it might look like this.
 Bord’Elle rolls out a three-night stretch of burlesque-fuelled raceweek revelry.
 Thursday kicks off with CRUSY behind the decks, followed by Miami’s DJ VICE heating things up Friday.
 Saturday closes with a back-to-back set from Marcel Wynn and Zack Cola.
 Expect aerial performances, champagne towers, and a crowd dressed to impress in this 1920s-inspired den of glamour and excess.

-The Roman Empire at Bar George
+The Egyptian Oasis at Bar George

 New City Gas